-The blender/dryer will receive the liquid or slurry product from the auxiliary evaporator at a concentration of 20 to 25 percent total solids, evaporate the remaining water, and produce a dry solid waste.
-The water removed by the dryer in the form of vapor will pass through a condenser and be returned to the VC-300 concentrate tank for reprocessing.
+The blender/dryer receives the liquid or slurry product from the auxiliary evaporator at a concentration of 10 to 12 percent total solids, evaporates the remaining water, and produces a dry solid waste.
+The water removed by the dryer in the form of vapor passes through a condenser and is returned to the VC-300 concentrate tank for reprocessing.
 The body of the dryer consists of a cylindrical horizontal vessel that is about 10 feet long by 3 feet in diameter with a holding capacity of 50 cubic feet.
-It is equipped with three sets of electrical strip heaters (100 KW per set) in direct contact with the outside surface of the shell which is covered with a layer of insulating material.
+It is equipped with three sets of electrical strip heaters (100 KW per set) in direct contact with the outside surface of the shell.
+The entire surface of the unit is covered by a layer of insulating material.
 The inside surface of the dryer is continuously scraped by a rotating helical ribbon agitator that removes and mixes the material that dries on the inside surface of the shell.
 The liquid or slurry is pumped into the dryer in batches through a 1/2 inch feed connection located on the dryer side.
 As the material comes in contact with the heated shell surface, the remaining water is evaporated.
 The rotating helical ribbon agitator scrapes the dried material from the surface, continually blends the material, and conveys it toward the center of the dryer body.
-When a batch has been dried, it will be discharged through a four inch pneumatically operated ball valve into the blender/dryer discharge hopper.
-As the solids exit the blender dryer, they pass through a roller mill, or "de-lumper", that assures any large chunks are reduced in size to preclude plugging of the down stream handling equipment.
+When a batch has been dried, it is discharged through a four inch pneumatically operated ball valve into the packaging system.